 Another question is whether Diogo Dalot has the potential to step straight into the Bayern side.
 Keep in mind the player he would replace would be the highly experienced Rafinha.
 Although the Brazilian is not the flashiest player in Bayern’s squad, the 32-year-old has the experience of 305 Bundesliga games and 56 Champions League outings.
 Rafinha would leave big shoes to fill for an 18-year-old Portuguese wing-back, who has not even played for Porto’s senior side yet.

 The lack of experience and the high transfer sum are two negatives.
-But there are also good reasons for Bayern to risk bringing in the Portuguese right-back.
+But there are also good reasons for any club to risk bringing in the Portuguese right-back.
 Going by his performances at the junior level and the Portuguese second division Dalot is a fast, reliable and dynamic player, who uses his strengths to both shut down offensive wingers but also to break forward when necessary.

 Dalot is strong on both ends of the pitch

 Diogo Dalot’s goalscoring record in the UEFA Youth League indicates that he is never shy of joining the forward rush with speed being the primary asset for him to both tracks back and forward.
-Going forward Dalot often overlaps with the attacking wingers, which makes him a perfect player for Bayern when playing against deep sitting Bundesliga sides.
+Going forward Dalot often overlaps with the attacking wingers, which makes him a perfect player for top clubs when playing against deep sitting Bundesliga sides.
 Dalot is also surprisingly strong in the air, both to defend, but also to score goals.

 Manuel Veth is the owner and Editor in Chief of the Futbolgrad Network.
 He also works as a freelance journalist and social media editor at Bundesliga.com.
 He holds a Doctorate of Philosophy in History from King’s College London, and his thesis is titled: “Selling the People’s Game: Football’s transition from Communism to Capitalism in the Soviet Union and its Successor States,” which will be available in print soon.
 Originally from Munich, Manuel has lived in Amsterdam, Kyiv, Moscow, Tbilisi, London, and currently is located in Victoria BC, Canada.
 Follow Manuel on Twitter @ManuelVeth.